DeWalt vs. Bosch: Which of the Two Brands Is Better?

 If you are reading this article, chances are that you know that DeWalt and Bosch are among the best power tool brands in the world.
 Their stories couldn’t be more different, though.

 DeWalt is an American brand that was launched in 1923 in Pennsylvania.
 From the very beginning, it has been a company that primarily focused on making machinery and power tools.
-Initially for the woodworking crowd and later expanding into the general construction and other areas as well.
+Initially for the woodworking crowd and later expanding into general construction and other areas as well.

 It’s worth noting that the company’s founder, Raymond E. DeWalt, invented the radial arm saw – a circular saw mounted on a sliding arm for precise movement.
 The brand was acquired by American Machine & Foundry in 1949 which in turn sold it to Black & Decker in 1960.